 IEEE BTS Releases Schedule for 2014 IEEE Broadcast Symposium

-PISCATAWAY, N.J.—The IEEE Broadcast Technology Society announced the final schedule for the 2014 IEEE Broadcast Symposium taking place Oct.
+PISCATAWAY, N.J. -- Sept.
+15, 2014 -- The IEEE Broadcast Technology Society (BTS) today announced the final schedule for the 2014 IEEE Broadcast Symposium taking place Oct.
 15-17 at the Hilton Palacio Del Rio in San Antonio, Texas.
-The agenda for this year’s event includes tutorials and technical sessions centered on the latest broadcast television and radio technologies.
-In addition to providing educational discussions, the symposium presents attendees with an opportunity to network with other broadcast engineers, technology experts, and executives from around the world.
+The agenda for this year's event includes tutorials and technical sessions centered on the latest broadcast television and radio technologies.
+In addition to providing educational discussions, the Symposium presents attendees with an opportunity to network with other broadcast engineers, technology experts, and executives from around the world.

 "Taught by some of the most sought after speakers in our industry, the tutorials and technical sessions at this year's event examine the key challenges that broadcasters currently face as well as next-generation technologies and standards designed to resolve them," said Amanda Temple, program specialist at IEEE BTS.
 "Some of the compelling topics that will be discussed during the Symposium include ATSC 3.0, FCC policy on RF exposure, and an update on U.S. spectrum issues."